 Northlink operates the ferry from Scrabster to Stromness (1.5 hours).
 Scrabster is the port with Thurso the main town just a mile away.
 Many divers like to bring their cars over with them so they can sight see.
-If you would rather save the car fare you can pre book free dive trolleys with the ferry company to drive your bags on and off the ferry for you.
+If you would rather save the car fare you can pre-book free dive trolleys with the ferry company to drive your bags on and off the ferry for you.
 You can then come as a foot passenger.
 Everything in Stromness is walking distance.
-There is a long stay car park in Scrabster - just down the road opposite the Ferry Inn – approx. £25 per vehicle per week.
-When you arrive in Stromness you will need to collect your trolley from the ferry terminal and wheel it round to the boat (approx. 100 metres).
+There is a long stay car park at Scrabster’s ferry terminal - £10 per vehicle per week payable in cash at the ferry office when you pick up your vehicle, note that credit/debit cards are not accepted for the parking fee.
+When you arrive in Stromness you will need to collect your trolley from the ferry terminal and wheel it round to the boat (approx. 300 metres).

-They also operate a run from Aberdeen to Kirkwall (25 minute drive to Stromness).
+They also operate a service from Aberdeen to Kirkwall (25 minute drive to Stromness).

 For information about transporting cylinders on the ferries please see our separate information sheet.

 Pentland Ferries operate from Gill’s Bay to St Margaret’s Hope.
-The ferry crossing is just 1 hour and often cheaper but it’s a 45 minute drive to Stromness so you will need to bring your cars.
+The ferry crossing is just 1 hour and often cheaper but it’s a 45 minute drive to Stromness so you will need to bring your own vehicle.

 The airport in Orkney is Kirkwall Airport.
 Taxis cost approx £40 to Stromness.
 We can book these for you if needed.
 Please be aware that delayed dive gear is unfortunately common.
 We suspect due to the small planes and heavy bags – they can often be a day or two behind you!
 If most of your group wish to fly then a nominated driver with a van is often a good idea to ensure your gear arrives.

 Arrival day is Saturday.